ariannagutirrzz/dinoco-back/README.md

 # **Dinoco Back**

-The backend service for the **Yeah Inventory Management System**, designed to handle the core business logic, database interactions, and API endpoints.
+The backend service for the **Dinoco Inventory Management System**, designed to handle the core business logic, database interactions, and API endpoints.
 This backend is built with **Node.js** and **PostgreSQL**, providing a secure and scalable solution for managing inventory, sales, clients, and more.

 ---